JetBrains/teamcity-operator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-*If this is the first time, opening this project make sure that `go module support` is enabled*
+*If this is the first time, opening this project make sure that `go module support` is enabled.*

+This setting is responsible for downloading go mods specified in `go.mod` file.
+It's especially useful if lines in `go.mod` are highlighted with red colour.
 ![go_modules_setting.png](docs%2Fgo_modules_setting.png)

 ```